 Step 5: Automate Everything

 Automation removes emotion from the equation.
-You won’t panic-sell during a market correction.
-You won’t forget to invest because things got busy.
-You won’t be tempted to time the market.
+You will not forget to invest because life gets busy, and you will be less tempted to wait for the perfect market moment.

-This is what dollar-cost averaging looks like in practice – investing a fixed amount on a fixed schedule, regardless of market conditions.
-Over time, it smooths out volatility and builds serious wealth.
+This is what dollar-cost averaging looks like in practice: investing a fixed amount on a fixed schedule, regardless of market conditions.

-Automation is the closest thing to a cheat code that beginner investors have.
-Not because it’s clever – because it removes the one variable that destroys most portfolios: you, making decisions when the market is down.
+Automation is the closest thing beginner investors have to a cheat code.
+Not because it is clever, but because it removes the one variable that destroys many portfolios: emotional decision-making.

 Common Mistakes 20-Somethings Make